Rock Creek Campus

 CS 201.
 Computer Systems.
 4 Credits.

 Introduces computer systems from a software perspective.
 Provides an overview of C and assembly language programming and reading skills.
 Explores basic systems programming skills and tools to measure and improve program performance based on an understanding of key aspects of machine architecture.
-Prerequisite: CS 162.
-Recommended: CS 140U.
+Prerequisite: CS 162 and CS 140U.
 Audit available.

 CS 233G.
 Game Programming.
 4 Credits.